Programs & Opportunities

 Constitution Day Quiz Bowl & Lecture

-Our 14th Annual Constitution Day Quiz Bowl! teams of high school students from across the state compete at Lee University on questions about the American Founding and Constitution.
-This Quiz Bowl is based on round-robin style elimination, concluding in a championship round between the top teams.
-Lee undergraduates are involved in all aspects of the event, including serving as mentors for participating high school students.
+Teams of high school students from across the state competed at Lee University on questions about the American Founding and Constitution.
+Lee undergraduates were involved in all aspects of the event, including serving as mentors for participating high school students.

 Discourse Dinner